Overview

-The trail is currently open in two disconnected sections with the larger of the two beginning south of the Ben Franklin Bridge near the Penn's Landing Dog Park.
-From there, the paved pathway continues south towards the Pier 70 shopping center, loosely paralleling Christopher Columbus Boulevard.
+The trail is comprised of two disconnected sections with the larger of the two leaving off in the south from the Pier 70 and heading north to Ben Franklin Bridge near the Penn's Landing Dog Park.
+This section of the trail loosely parallels Christopher Columbus Boulevard.
 Many of the piers along the way have restaurants and other fun attractions.

 First ride of the season, not my favorite trail.
 Sketchy at the end by trailhead, narrow, homeless encampments, weird fenced areas.